Primary survey

 Breathing

-Check for breathing for 10 seconds by looking for chest movement, listening for breath sounds or feeling for expired air.
+- Check for normal breathing for no more than 10 seconds.
+Look for chest movement, listen for breath sounds and feel for expired air.

 Circulation

-Check for any life-threatening circulation problems that need treatment:
+- Check for any life-threatening circulation problems that need treatment including: